Mechanism design for reputation systems

 Figure 1

-Reputation systems are systems to work out how reliable a bet someone is by, by some kind of collaborative system that ranks how likely they are to be correct/trustworthy.
+Reputation systems are systems to work out how reliable a bet someone is by, through some kind of collaborative system that ranks how likely they are to be correct/trustworthy.

 In the context of epistemic communities, we might state this as If we are going to reason ad hominem, how should we?